Education Abroad Programs

 The following organizations are offering officially affiliated BGSU study abroad programs:

 Other Program Options

 Ohio International Consortium (OIC)

-As a member of the Ohio International Consortium, Bowling Green State University can send students to over 42 countries world-wide while students utilize their institutional, state and federal aid.
+As a member of the Ohio International Consortium, Bowling Green State University can send students to over 42 countries world-wide while students utilize their state and federal aid.
 (Note: Participants in BGSU’s President’s Leadership Academy are not able to use their scholarship for OIC programs.)
 BGSU welcomes applications from students at other member institutions.
 For more information on OIC programs as well as Bowling Green programs available to OIC participants, please email firstname.lastname@example.org to schedule an appointment to meet with a study abroad advisor.

 Every year Bowling Green students study abroad on non-Bowling Green programs which are programs accredited by other institutions.
 Students who opt for a program outside of the BGSU portfolio will receive transfer credit, if approved.
 Federal aid may be utilizable, depending on the program.
 Students seeking to study abroad on a non-Bowling Green program must apply through the Education Abroad office.
 For information on non-Bowling Green programs available and application instructions email email@example.com to schedule an appointment with a study abroad advisor.